Textual Type Class

 - Since

-The TTC (Textual Type Classes) library is designed to help with these issues.
-This article focuses on the Textual
+issues.
+This article focuses on the Textual type class.

 API

-type class is used to convert between the following textual data types.
+The Textual type class is used to convert between the

 Textual Type |